BlueTeamBlake/BlueTeamBlake/README.md

 ## 🛠️ Featured Projects (Some labs in repositories)

-- **PinPoint** - Hex dump aanalyzer and parser, removes not human-readable data from hex dumps and outputs the readable contents to a new text file V1.0
+- **PinPoint** - Hex dump aanalyzer and parser, removes not human-readable data from hex dumps and outputs the readable contents to a new text file v1.0 below.
 - **Wazuh MDR** – Tracking exploitation attempts and endpoint logs in a Wazuh-managed detection and response setup
 - **SOC Simulators** – Simulating phishing/malware events and practicing incident response/escalation workflows
 - **Ghidra Malware Analysis Lab** – Static reverse engineering using Ghidra for malware behavior profiling